-I don’t ever cook special foods just for picky kids or use food as a reward, but I do let kids help cook (it encourages them to try a wider variety of foods) and let them get creative with it…
+I don’t ever cook special foods just for picky kids or use food as a reward, but I do let kids help cook (it encourages them to try a wider variety of foods) and let them get creative with it.

-It combines healthy proteins and vegetables in a nutrient-packed acorn squash “bowl” and is a fun recipe that kids can enjoy.
-When I make it, I let the kids help decorate their “sails” and mix the stuffing…
+This recipe was the result of their creativity one time and has been a favorite ever since!
+It combines healthy proteins and vegetables stuffed in a nutrient-packed acorn squash bowl.
+When you add a handmade sail, the stuffed acorn squash looks a lot like a boat.
+When I make it, I let the kids help decorate their “sails” and mix the stuffing.

 Stuffed Acorn Squash Boats

-Yield 4 +
+Yield 4 squash boats

 A fun and nutritious recipe of acorn squash "boats" stuffed with protein and vegetables for a fun and filling meal idea...